Financing Study Abroad

 Benjamin A. Gilman Scholarships: $1,000+ (pell grant recipients are eligible to apply for the scholarship)

-Bluegrass State Intelligence Scholarship For student enrolled in the Intelligence Certificate Program
+Bluegrass State Intelligence Scholarship For student enrolled in the Intelligence Certificate Program at EKU

 Hershberg Scholarship: $1,500 (For students studying abroad for a minimum of 21 days, who are from certain counties in KY, OH, and IN. eligible counties are listed on the website.)